Today I want to talk about finding off market deals.

 What you need to remember is those thousands of agents and investors looking on the MLS for deals.
 When you look at it that way, it doesn’t sound like you have nearly so much competition, does it?

-A good wholesaler can be worth their weight in gold.
+A good wholesaler can be worth their weight in gold when it comes to finding off market deals.
 What is a good wholesaler?
 It is someone that knows how to put good deals together.
 This person is almost certainly really good at marketing, and they know their numbers.
 A good wholesaler will never bring you a marginal deal.
 They also will never be involved in these “daisy chain” schemes where they try to sell someone else’s contract by marking it up.

 Wholesalers often choose this strategy because they don’t like rehabbing or being a landlord.
 They would rather find deals and pass them on for a quick chunk of cash.
 Many rehabbers and landlords, on the other hand, have no interest in doing the marketing involved in finding a steady stream of deals.
 This means they are perfectly happy using wholesalers.
 These same investors also don’t care that the wholesaler is making money so long as they are getting a good deal for them.